automatika-robotics/embodied-agents-tutorial/README.md

 `python3 routing-3.py`

 Go to `http://localhost:5001` on your browser to access the UI.
+Ask the agent a general question like **Whats the capital of France** and a contextual question like **What do you see?** and you should receive answers from different components.

 ## Recipe 4 - Giving the agent a memory: